 Time Out says

-Like an updated Commitments in rouge (liberally applied), Sing Street nails the details: junky self-made videos shot in alleyways, dorky bandmates of questionable talent (if not enthusiasm) and, most feelingly, the statuesque Raphina (Lucy Boynton), who comes to inspire Conor’s first song, “The Riddle of the Model,” along with his heart.
 You almost expect Sing Street to be the real story of an actual New Romantic combo, so vivid are these episodes.
-True to this filmmaker’s M.O., Carney also widens out to include more uncomfortable domestic realities (Conor’s parents are separating).
-If the movie has any drawback, it’s the way it turns its dreamy escapism into a full-on happy ending.
-Lukas Moodysson’s euphoric 2013 We Are the Best! was more honest in this regard, showing youthful music-making as the phase it so often is.
-But up to its big climactic gig, Sing Street more than earns the applause.
+Carney also widens out to include the drama of Conor’s separating parents.
+If the movie has a drawback, it’s that it turns its dreamy escapism into a full-on happy ending.
+Lukas Moodysson’s 2013 We Are the Best! was more honest, showing teenage music-making as the phase it so often is.
+But right up to its big climactic gig, Sing Street earns the applause.

 Cast and crew